-Situated at the northwestern extremity of South Georgia on the eastern side of the knife-edged summit ridges of Parydian Peninsula, Elsehul is a beautiful little harbour.
+OCTOBER 23: At Sea - South Georgia South Georgia will come in sight!
+Though extremely isolated, it has amazing scenery ranging from high mountains and mighty glaciers to deep fjords and low-lying grassland.
+We would aim to visit the following sites: Elsehul Situated at the northwestern extremity of South Georgia on the eastern side of the knife-edged summit ridges of Parydian Peninsula, Elsehul is a beautiful little harbour.
 It is the only visitor site on the island, where colonies of Black-browed and Grey-headed Albatrosses can be viewed from zodiacs within the protection of sheltered inshore waters.

-Right Whale Bay

-Right Whale Bay is a bay 1.5 miles (2.4 km) wide, entered between Craigie Point and Nameless Point along the north coast of South Georgia.
+Right Whale Bay Right Whale Bay is a bay 1.5 miles (2.4 km) wide, entered between Craigie Point and Nameless Point along the north coast of South Georgia.
 The name dates back to at least 1922, when South Georgia was still a centre for commercial whaling.
 Today we hope to encounter a small colony of King Penguins, along with Giant Petrels, gulls and breeding elephant seals on the black ashen beach.

-OCTOBER 20 to OCTOBER 24: South Georgia

-Our exact itinerary will depend on local land and sea conditions but the following destinations are among those that we would like to explore:
+OCTOBER 24 to OCTOBER 27: South Georgia Our exact itinerary will depend on local land and sea conditions but the following destinations are among those that we would like to explore:

-Salisbury Plain

-Sometimes called the "Serengeti of the South", Salisbury Plain is a wildlife site without parallel.
+Salisbury Plain Sometimes called the "Serengeti of the South", Salisbury Plain is a wildlife site without parallel.
 Several large glaciers provide a dramatic backdrop for the tens of thousands of King Penguins that nest in the tussac grass of this remarkable ecosystem.
 The wide beach makes for excellent walking as we visit the colony, where we are literally surrounded and delightfully outnumbered by throngs of curious, gentle penguins.
 Elephant and fur seals also abound, as well as Southern Giant Petrels and the occasional wandering Gentoo Penguin.
 Prepare for an awe-inspiring experience, as the elephant seals are giving birth on the beaches.

-Prion Island

-Prion Island is a beautiful tussac-If we are lucky we will get the a breeding colony of Wandering of it.
-We will climb to the summit boardwalk, which takes us close to offers comfortable viewing grass covered islet. opportunity to see Albatross on top on a wooden their nests and platforms.
+Prion Island Prion Island is a beautiful tussac-If we are lucky we will get the a breeding colony of Wandering of it.
+We will climb to the summit boardwalk, which takes us close to offers comfortable viewing Grytviken Grytviken lies within King Edward harbor tucked between Hope Point on the western shore of Bay.
+The rusting ruins of the station are situated on a level plain cove, backed by steep hills and the site of the South Georgia station remains a focal point of visitors, as does Sir Ernest in the nearby whaler's cemetery cross on Hope Point.
+The scenery grass covered islet. opportunity to see Albatross on top on a wooden their nests and platforms.